 During the meetings the council discuss, amongst other things, any issues which have been placed in the Suggestion Box or the “Worry Box”.

-The school council is helped by Miss Wallis.
+The school council is helped by Miss Broderick.
 The pupils attend the meetings and help the council with advice, budget issues and liaising back to the staff.

 If you have any questions about the school council please contact a council member, or come and see our notice board in school.